GitMirroring/gnuboot/site/docs/install/index.md

     sudo flashrom -p internal:laptop=force_I_want_a_brick,boardmismatch=force -w libreboot.rom

+If flashing GM45 laptops such as Thinkpad X200/T400/T500/R400/W500/R500, you might consider doing this instead:

+    sudo flashrom -p internal:laptop=force_I_want_a_brick,boardmismatch=force --ifd -i bios -w libreboot.rom

+The `--ifd -i bios` option, when you use a ROM for GM45 machine, will only flash the BIOS region.
+On those machines, the boot flash is split into IFD, GbE and BIOS region.
+The GbE region contains your MAC address.
+If you already ran the `ich9gen` program before, you can use these options to skip flashing over those sections.
+Otherwise, without these options in flashrom, you will just flash the entire chip.
+If you're flashing the entire chip, make sure that the new ROM has a MAC address set correctly in the GbE region.
+To learn more about this, please read the ich9utils documentation: [/docs/install/ich9utils.html](/docs/install/ich9utils.html)

+NOTE: `force_I_want_a_brick` is not scary.
+Do not be scared!
+This merely disables the safety checks in flashrom.
+Flashrom and coreboot change a lot, over the years, and sometimes it's necessary to use this option.
+If you're scared, then just follow the above instructions, but remove that option.
+So, just use `-p internal`.
+If that doesn't work, next try `-p internal:boardmismatch=force`.
+If that doesn't work, try `-p internal:boardmismatch=force,laptop=force_I_want_a_brick`.
+So long as you *ensure* you're using the correct ROM for your machine, it will be safe to run flashrom.
+These extra options just disable the safetyl checks in flashrom.
+There is nothing to worry about.

 If successful, it will either say `VERIFIED` or it will say that the chip contents are identical to the requested image.